pfhyper/Route8/README.md

 Route8
 ======

-A small collection of notes and data researching route 8 in MSP
+A small collection of notes and data researching Metro Transit bus route 8 in Minneapolis, MN.